polluterofminds/nelumbo/README.md

 ##  Who is behind this project

-Justin Hunter (known on the web as [polluterofminds](https://polluterofminds.com)) is building this.
+Justin Hunter ([polluterofminds](https://polluterofminds.com)) is building this.
 He has been working on Filecoin storage client development since the early days of Testnet.
 This project solves a big problem for him, and it will surely solve a big problem for you if you're building storage client apps.

 ##  Run it locally